Miskonoodinkwe Smith, Christine (Toronto, ON)

 Church, Dr. Dana L (Waterloo, ON)

-Dana used to teach outrageously large undergraduate classes in university so she really doesn’t have a size limit for her audience.
-She finds that her PowerPoint slides are handy for showing people photos of all different kinds of bumble bees that exist, so for in-person visits, if she could hook up her Mac laptop to a projector, that would be great.
+Dana used to teach outrageously large undergraduate classes so she really doesn’t have a size limit for her audience.
+She finds that her PowerPoint slides are handy for showing photos, so for in-person visits, if she could hook up her Mac laptop to a projector, that would be great.
+When presenting about Animal Minds, a large table will allow for demonstrations involving her gorilla and raccoon puppet sidekicks.
 For virtual visits, she can adapt to any platform, and if she can share her screen, even better.

 Contact Dana to book a visit: